siacus/flourishing-i-challenge/README.md

 ## Methodology

-## How to build the setup you to run inference on fasrc
+## How to build the setup you to run inference on Anvil
 ```
 ### This will setup you to run inference on fasrc
 ### Do not use mamba, use conda/minicoda and give the exact same commands or gpu workflow won't work